-Under Pillar four of the SI programme in Guyana, UNFPA seeks an engagement with a civil society organization that - in support of the Ministry of Human Services and Social Security - will work to examine the suitability of the GBV mobile and remote services delivery model to the local realities in Guyana (with particular emphasis on administrative regions 1 and 7, Spotlight target regions).
-The suitability of the GBV mobile and remote services delivery model to the Guyana context will be explored following the finalization of the GBV Essential Services Package for Guyana, recognizing that the process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of the GBV mobile and remote services delivery model for Guyana.
+Under Pillar four of the SI programme in Guyana, UNFPA seeks an engagement with a civil society organization that - in support of the Ministry of Human Services and Social Security - will work to examine the suitability of the OSC model to the local realities in Guyana (with particular emphasis on administrative regions 4 and 6, Spotlight target regions).
+The suitability of the OSC model to the Guyana context will be explored following the finalization of the GBV Essential Services Package for Guyana, recognizing that the process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of this OSC model to the local realities in Guyana.